orhs-apcs/syllabus/README.md

 * No food or drinks are allowed in the lab at any time.
 * Follow all Oak Ridge rules including the [Honor Code](#apcs-honor-code).
 * Unless otherwise instructed by the teacher, students shall turn off, not use, and keep out of sight cell phones and other signaling devices during the class period.
 Furthermore, any listening, recording, or videotaping of peers, teachers, or visitor to the classroom without prior consent is prohibited.
 Consequences follow ORHS policy as stated in student handbook.
-* AP Exam
-    * All AP Computer Science students are expected to take the AP exam in May.
+* AP Exam: All AP Computer Science students are expected to take the AP exam in May.
 Students with a financial need may request assistance from the counseling office.
 The 3 hour AP exam consists of 40 multiple choice questions and 4 free response questions.
 You’ll have 90 minutes to complete the multiple choice section and 90 minutes to complete the free response section.
 Both sections are worth half of your final score.
-* Absences
-    * Absent work is given two days to complete for every day missed.
+* Absences: Absent work is given two days to complete for every day missed.
 It is always the student’s responsibility to determine what they missed when absent.

 ## APCS Honor Code